croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/modulesAndPackages.md

 By implementing appropriate architectural tests for each CQRS/ES application type, we can be sure that architectural invariants will hold.

+## Conclusion
+This article explored a method for structuring the complex project leveraging DDD concepts and hexagonal architecture.
+While doing this, we introduced project artifacts categorization into subdomain applications and libraries, domain libraries, generic reusable libraries, and generic reusable language extensions.

+We've also seen the way to deal with inter-module dependencies and how to monitor and control them.

+Next, we've demonstrated principles for package organization and consistent naming, including an emphasized distinction between low-level libraries and high-level application artifacts.

+At the application level, we introduced hexagonal architecture to structure the application's business features and seamless inclusion of CQRS/ES architecture implemented on top of the Axon framework and Axon Server.

+And finally, we ended with tests for our hexagonal CQRS/ES architecture that verify our own rules for application dependencies at the package and class/interface level.

+Although we dealt with quite specific architectural and technology choices, hopefully, demonstrated principles and ideas could be helpful in other environments too.

 ## References
 [1] [Package by type, -by layer, -by feature vs Package by layered features](https://proandroiddev.com/package-by-type-by-layer-by-feature-vs-package-by-layered-feature-e59921a4dffa) <br/>
 [2] [Four Strategies for Organizing Code](https://medium.com/@msandin/strategies-for-organizing-code-2c9d690b6f33) <br/>